Acrilla acuminata

 Width to height ratio: 0.23:1 ~ 0.41:1

 Shell: elongated, acuminate; moderately small to medium.
 Exterior colour pale fulvous, with two brown spiral bands, with white columella.
-About 15 whorls, convex, anteriorly keeled.
+About 18 whorls, convex, anteriorly keeled; protoconch with ~3 whorls ; teleoconch with ~15 whorls.
 Suture impressed.
 Imperforate.
-Approximately 46 costae on the body whorl.
-Costae are prosocline, , fine, closely spaced, slightly sinuous.
+Approximately 20 - 46 costae on the body whorl.
+Costae are prosocline, fine, closely spaced, flat topped, slightly sinuous.
 There are 35 varices on each whorl.
+Intercostal spaces with exceedingly faint, irregular spiral stiae.
 Base with basal disc present on body whorl, keeled at periphery.
 Columella flattened, arched.
 Aperture round, rather long; outer lip simple, thin.
 Operculum thin, yellow.

 Distribution: